mplsgrant/my_page/README.md

 ## cartridge

-This crate processes the page and presents it in its `cartridge` directory.
+This crate processes the wasm into a cartridge.

 # Making